 A range of China’s services commitments in the FTA allow for the delivery of services in China through the establishment of a commercial presence.
 These include the sectors of health, aged care, shipping, architecture and urban planning, legal and mining services, as well as financial services including banking, insurance and funds management sectors.
 This represents a significant improvement in the investment environment for Australian services firms.
 See our Factsheets on Trade in Services and Financial Services for more details.

 The Investment Chapter of ChAFTA provides a basis to deepen and diversify the bilateral investment relationship.
-Under ChAFTA, Australia and China have committed to commence negotiations for further investment protections and increased market access in the future.
+Under ChAFTA, Australia and China committed to commence negotiations for further investment protections and increased market access in the future.